stephanefevrier/stephanefevrier.github.io/README.md

 # Still building

-You can use the [TEST page](https://stephanefevrier.github.io/test) to maintain and preview the content for your website in Markdown files.
+You can use the [Projects](projects.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.